-Scott Brickman is entering his second season as an assistant coach with the University of Iowa baseball program.
-Brickman serves as the Hawkeyes' pitching coach.
+Scott Brickman is entering his third season as pitching coach for the University of Iowa baseball program.

 In his first season in Iowa City, Brickman helped guide the Hawkeyes to a 9-1 start -- the program's best start since 1940 -- a Big Ten Tournament berth and conference tournament win.
 Iowa finished the year with a 30-23 record for just the third 30-win season since 1993.

-Brickman also worked with sophomore right-hander Blake Hickman in his transition from catcher to the mound.
+Brickman also worked with Hickman in his transition from catcher to the mound.
 Hickman went 2-2 with a 3.93 ERA in his first year as a pitcher, and he was the starter in game two at the Big Ten Tournament -- a 2-1 Hawkeye victory.

 Brickman joined the Iowa coaching staff in 2013 after serving four seasons as head coach at NCAA Division II Belmont Abbey, where he led the Crusaders to a 104-82 record, a 2012 Conference Carolinas Western Division Championship, and a pair of top-25 national rankings -- the first in school history.
 Brickman departed the school with the best winning percentage in the program's 22-year history.